 Sheldon Union Academy, founded by an independent group of community leaders, was a private school until 1918.
 That year its board deeded the property to Beaufort County, which built a new public school on this site.
 Sheldon School, which taught grades 1-7, closed in 1942 when the county consolidated its rural black schools.

 Erected 2001 by Committee For Preservation Of African-American Landmarks.
 (Marker Number 7-27.)

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Prince William's Parish Church (approx. Church of Prince William's Parish (approx. 1.6 miles away); William Bull (approx. 1.7 miles away); The Frampton Lines (approx. 4.2 miles away); " The Frampton Line " (approx. 4.4 miles away); Southern Live Oak Tree (approx. 4.4 miles away); The Battle of Pocotaligo (approx. 4.7 miles away); General Robert E. Lee (approx. 4.7 miles away).
+Prince William's Parish Church (approx. 1.6 miles away); Church of Prince William's Parish (approx. 1.6 miles away); William Bull (approx. 1.7 miles away); The Frampton Lines / John Edward Frampton House (approx. 4.2 miles away); " The Frampton Line " (approx. 4.4 miles away); Southern Live Oak Tree (approx. 4.4 miles away); The Battle of Pocotaligo (approx. 4.7 miles away); General Robert E. Lee (approx. 4.7 miles away).
 Touch for a list and map of all markers in Sheldon.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on February 27, 2008, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 1,726 times since then and 5 times this year.
+This page was last revised on July 3, 2019.
+It was originally submitted on February 27, 2008, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 1,973 times since then and 57 times this year.
 Photos: 1, 2, 3. submitted on February 27, 2008, by Mike Stroud of Bluffton, South Carolina. • Kevin W. was the editor who published this page.